SCIInstitute/ShapeWorks/docs/dev/shapeworks-library.md

 }
 ```

-Configure using `-DShapeWorks_DIR` and the prefix module path used for building ShapeWorks:
+Configure using `-DShapeWorks_DIR` and the prefix module path used for building ShapeWorks.
+For example:

 ```
+cd /path/to/shapeworks/Examples/C++
+mkdir build
+cd build
 cmake .. -DShapeWorks_DIR=/path/to/sw/install/lib/cmake/ShapeWorks -DCMAKE_PREFIX_PATH=/path/to/shapeworks/dependencies/install
 ```